scantist-ossops/silverstripe-framework/docs/en/topics/security.md

 ## Filesystem

-### Don't allow script-execution in /assets
+### Don't allow script-execution in /public/assets

-As all uploaded files are stored by default on the /assets-directory, you should disallow script-execution for this folder.
+As all uploaded files are stored by default on the /public/assets directory, you should disallow script-execution for this folder.
 This is just an additional security-measure to making sure you avoid directory-traversal, check for filesize and disallow certain filetypes.

 Example configuration for Apache2: